Ylevo/P5-blog/README.md

 # P5-blog
-Blog project built with PHP
+Blog project built with PHP.
 ## Installation
 This project uses composer and docker.